nehanavrange/LearningJava/README.md

 -> It helps you monitor and manage your Spring Boot application by providing production-ready features like health check-up, auditing, metrics gathering, HTTP tracing etc.

+* Core Concepts of Spring Security:

+1] Authentication: Process of identifying the person trying to access the application. means process of identifying the person is trusted or not.

+2] Authorization: Process of identifying if the person is allowed to do this operation.

+3] Principal: is the person that identified by authentication process.
+It is also called currently logged in user that we can store in session.

+4] Granted Authority: group of permissions which are allowed for a user.

+5] Roles: group of authority that are assigned together.

+   Ex: Role_User: login and search

+       Role_Admin: login search and update

+* How Spring Security is implemented?

+-> using basic default autentication which is done by Authentication Manager, by adding dependency of springboot-starter-security in pom.xml.

+-> In that, default username is "user" and password is auto-generated after running the application.

+-> we can provide our custom username and password by defining in application.properties file.

+-> Ex: spring.security.user.name=""

+       spring.security.user.password=""

+* How to configure Authentication in Spring security (SS)?

+-> add springboot-starter-security dependency.

+-> Extend WSCA(WebSecurityConfigureAdapter) in custom class and  use @EnableWebSecurity annotation.

+-> override configure(AMB(AuthenticationManagerBuilder)) method.

+-> configure type of authentication,user,pass and role.

+-> This will create and configure new AM(Authentication Manager) and now SS will use this AM instead of default one.

+-> For Authorization, override configure(HttpSercurity http) method.

 * ORM(Object Relational Mapping)